AICyberTeam/GABLE/README.md

 #
 ### NEWS !!!
+* **`Jul.
+29rd, 2024`:** :bug: We have updated the issue regarding missing data in certain areas.
+Please download the latest version from the new Baidu Netdisk link.
+Only data from July 29, 2024, onwards is considered accurate.
+We apologize for any inconvenience caused.
 * **`Apr.
 09rd, 2024`:** :rocket: The shapefile data of the Zhejiang province in GABLE have been made available.
 The data in other provinces is being sorted out.
 Enjoy it!
 * **`Feb.
 27rd, 2024`:** :clap: Our paper is accepted by Remote Sensing of Environment!
 Refer to the **[Paper](https://www.sciencedirect.com/science/article/pii/S0034425724000683)** for more details.
 * **`Jan.
 03rd, 2024`:** :rocket: The shapefile data of three cities (Beijing, Tianjin, Shanghai) in GABLE have been made available.
 The data in other provinces is being sorted out.
 Enjoy it!